Driver-based Appium architecture for testing on Android

-Perfecto now supports a new architecture for testing on Android devices that is fully aligned with local Appium testing.
-This change applies to Native, Web, and Hybrid testing.
+For testing on Android devices, Perfecto supports the driver-based Appium architecture introduced in Appium 1.10.
+This architecture is fully aligned with local Appium testing.
+This change applies to native, web, and hybrid app testing.

-The new Appium architecture comes with the following benefits:
+The driver-based Appium architecture comes with the following benefits:

 -